wajdibeltaifa/ng-number-picker/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you an copy of the `ng-number-picker` module up and running on your local machine for development purposes.
+See
+Options & Events for more details.
 ## Try it
 Try it on: [Plunker](https://embed.plnkr.co/JUEIfo/)
 ## Requirements

-1. `Angular` ≥ `2.0`
+1. `Angular` ≥ `2.x`
 1. `Bootstrap` ≥ `4.x`

 ## Installation